SquilliamX/NFTs-2024/notes.md

 ### Getting Started with Scripts Notes

-When writing Scripts, you must import the script directory from foundry. and if you are using console.log, then you must import console.log as well.
+When writing Scripts, you must import the `script` directory from `foundry`. and if you are using `console.log`, then you must import `console.log` as well.
 For Example:
 ```javascript
 import {Script, console} from "forge-std/Script.sol";